zahaibalig/huldra/README.md

 - Inside the folder of the source (where `package.json` is located), run `npm install`.
 - Run `npm start` and wait a little while.
 Then you should see your browser opens Huldra at http://localhost:3000/ in development mode.
 Enjoy!

-### Configuration and custom assets
+### Assets and responses

-You can customize your instance by changing configuration parameters in the `.env` file or the `src/config.json` file.
-`.env` takes precedence over `config.json`.

-- See [CONFIGURATION-PARAMETERS.md](CONFIGURATION-PARAMETERS.md) for more information about the configuration parameters.
-- The `.env` file is not included in the repository.
-It's only necessary if you want to put your assets or participant responses in Firebase.
-See [Assets and responses storage](#assets-and-responses-storage) below for more information.

-The assets are the images, audio and/or video clips that you want to collect feedback on.
-Huldra can automatically generate survey pages based on the assets you provide.

 - They should be put in the `public/gallery` folder.
 We have put some examples there.
 You can add your own assets.
 - The names of the asset folders and asset files should follow the naming convention described in [Assets](#assets) below.
 - You also need to specify the names of the asset folders in `config.json` under `REACT_APP_general` -> `caseOrder` -> `cases` if you run Huldra locally.
 - See [Assets](#assets) below for more details.

-### Assets and responses storage

-By default, Huldra reads assets from the `public/gallery` folder.

 You can change this by setting `REACT_APP_general` -> `storage` -> `assetsStorageType` to `"firebase"` in `config.json`.
 Then Huldra will read assets from your Firebase storage bucket.

 As for participant responses, by default Huldra will prompt the participant to download a file containing the responses at the end of the survey.
 You can change this by setting `REACT_APP_general` -> `storage` -> `responsesStorageType` to `"firebase"` in `config.json`.
 Then Huldra will store responses in your Firebase storage bucket.

-This two parameters are independent of each other, which means you can have the following combinations:
+These two parameters are independent of each other, which means you can have the following combinations:

 - `assetsStorageType` is `"local"` and `responsesStorageType` is `"download"` (default)
 - `assetsStorageType` is `"local"` and `responsesStorageType` is `"firebase"`